-It is, therefore, necessary to perform thorough assessments of all links in the value chain.
-Smart choices early on, particularly in the design and purchasing phase, can result in great effect.
+Therefore, thorough assessments of all links in the value chain are necessary.
+Smart choices early on, particularly in the design and purchasing phase, can have a great effect.

 Choosing a national supplier for packaging and labels can help reduce CO2 emissions connected to transport.
-Additionally, if the product is Kenyan, why not go for Kenyan packaging and labels as well?
+Additionally, if the product is Kenyan, why not use Kenyan packaging and labels?
 This way, you get an excellent opportunity to market a holistic, sustainable mindset along with your product and help maintain Kenyan jobs at the same time.

 Strict environmental demands and requirements, nationally and internationally, affect the development of packaging and labelling solutions.
 A local supplier knows these demands in detail and should be able to offer innovative and sustainable solutions for your product.
 Find out more about Skanem Africa's logistics management.

-For packaging to become a part of the circular economy, where the goal is for resources to remain for as long as possible within an economic cycle, it must be designed for recycling.
+For packaging to become a part of the circular economy, where the goal is for resources to remain within an economic cycle for as long as possible, it must be designed for recycling.
 This also includes the label, where small details can significantly affect the recycling rate.

 Optimally, packaging and labelling should consist of the same type of material.
 For example, there are different types of plastics with different properties.
 A mix of different plastics can reduce, or even prevent, the ability to recycle the package.
 If the label and the packaging are made of the same type of plastic, it will be easier to sort and recycle.